kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

 usability of the goods being sold.

-There is a big debate in open-source licensing about whether public licenses like The MIT License are contracts--enforceable agreements between licensors and licensees---or just licenses, which go one way, but may come with strings attached.
+There is a big debate in open-source licensing about whether public licenses like The MIT License are contracts---enforceable agreements between licensors and licensees---or just licenses, which go one way, but may come with strings attached, their conditions.
 There is less debate about whether software counts as "goods", triggering the UCC's rules.
 There is no debate among licensors, however, that they don't want to get sued for lots of money if the software they give away for free breaks, causes problems, doesn't work, or otherwise causes trouble.
 That's exactly the opposite of what three kinds of default rules for "implied warranties" do:

-1. The implied warranty of "merchantability" under [UCC section 2-314][UCC 2-314] is a promise that the goods---the Software---are of at least average quality, properly packaged and labeled, and fit for the ordinary purposes it is intended to serve.
+1. The implied warranty of "merchantability" under [UCC section 2-314][UCC 2-314] is a promise that "the goods"---the Software---are of at least average quality, properly packaged and labeled, and fit for the ordinary purposes they are intended to serve.
    This warranty applies only if the one giving the software is a "merchant" with respect to the software, meaning they deal in software and hold themselves out as skilled in software.

-2. The implied warranty of "fitness for a particular purpose" under [UCC section 2-315][UCC 2-315] kicks in when the seller knows the buyer is relying on them to provide goods for a particular use.
+2. The implied warranty of "fitness for a particular purpose" under [UCC section 2-315][UCC 2-315] kicks in when the seller knows the buyer is relying on them to provide goods for a particular purpose.
    The goods need to actually be "fit" for that purpose.

 3. The implied warranty of "noninfringement" is not part of the UCC,